samuel-book/samuel_shap_paper_1/_sources/introduction/intro.md

 ## A very short summary....

-We built a machine learning model that learned which patients would receive thrombolysis at each hospital admitting emergency stroke patients.
+Most strokes are caused by a clot stopping blood flow to a part of the brain.
+If a patient arrives at hospital soon enough, they may be suitable for treatment with clot-busting drugs.
+This is called *thrombolysis*.
+Hospitals vary very significantly in how much they use thrombolysis - from 5% to 25% of emergency stroke admissions.
+Our aim was to understand how much of this variation comes from differences in choices in when to use thrombolysis.
+To do this we built a machine learning model that learned which patients would receive thrombolysis at each hospital admitting emergency stroke patients.
 The model has 85% accuracy.
+We then use a technique called *SHAP* to understand this model, and by understanding the model we start to understand what shapes decisions to use thrombolysis in different hospitals in the real world.
+We can also use the model to ask "what treatment would this one patient likely receive if they attended different hospitals?

-We found general patterns of use of thrombolysis (clot-busting medication used to restore blood flow in the brain after stroke).
+We found general patterns of use of thrombolysis.
 When we looked for patterns of use across hospitals, we found:

 * The odds of receiving thrombolysis reduced about 20 fold over the first 100 minutes of arrival to scan time.